uniqkod/javadumpmngmt/pod-priority.md

 │  8.
 Pod marked as READY                                          │
 └──────────────────────────────────────────────────────────────────┘
                               │
-                              │ DaemonSet is READY
+                              │ StatefulSet is READY
                               ▼
 ┌──────────────────────────────────────────────────────────────────┐
 │  Step 2: Application Pod (Priority: 0 - default)                │
 │                                                                   │
 │  1.
-Pod scheduled (after DaemonSet due to priority)             │ │  2.
+Pod scheduled (after StatefulSet due to priority)             │ │  2.
 Init container starts                                        │
 │  3.
 Checks for /mnt/dump/.ready file                            │
 │  4.
 Waits in loop if not found                                  │